Be still my beating heart.

 So recently when I cleaned out all my old supplies both from my collection and new products left over from the market days, I was excited all over again about what I could create.

 I didn’t even think at that stage about adding them to my bullet journal.
-And then it I realised what I could do with it all.
+And then I realised what I could do with it all.
 And I haven’t stopped creating since.

 This is the best of both worlds, journaling and scrapbooking.
 No rules, no right or wrong, just what I want to create.